ConvertKit/convertkit-wordpress/DEPLOYMENT.md

 ## Commit Changes

-Commit the updated files to the new version number branch, which should comprise of:
+Commit the updated files, which should comprise of:

 - `languages/convertkit.pot`
 - `readme.txt`
 - `wp-convertkit.php`
 - `ACTIONS-FILTERS.md`

-## PR Branch into Main

-Submit a PR for the new version number branch into the `main` branch, and merge it.

 ## Create a New Release